 The letters the word Pipetech are formed from circles and risers.
 This made life much easier.
 Using basic shapes in Illustrator and a wide stroke I created the letters.

-As you can see i was experimenting with a mixture of hard and soft edges.
-Here I was working of the placement of the letters and playing around with colour.
-Next it was time to think about colour, so I thought of grey and yellow which are common colours in the construction industry.
+As you can see I was experimenting with a mixture of hard and soft edges.
+Here I was working on the placement of the letters and playing around with colour.
+Next, it was time to think about colour, so I thought of grey and yellow which are common colours in the construction industry.

 The design had harsh edges.
 So, I used the rounded edge option on Illustrator’s line tool to create the rounded edges.
 Next, I took the design into Photoshop to make some tweaks.
 As you can see I added the LTD and the WW.
 I try to avoid doing this now on logos.
 It’s never done in the corporate world, but I was more naive back then and the client asked me for it.
 Who was I to argue?